LACCMSS/2025/docs/index.md

 * Foundations of Density Functional Theory and Electronic Structure
 * The Effect of Electronic Correlations and Many-Body Theory
 * Numerical Approach to the Many-Body Problem: DMRG, QMC, DMFT, Gutzwiller
-* Background of Modern Experimental Spectroscopies, e.g. ARPES, STM, RIXS, Neutron Scattering, Optical Spectroscopy
+* Background of Modern Experimental Spectroscopies, e.g. ARPES, STM, Neutron Scattering, Optical Spectroscopy
 * Material Informatics and ML/AI for Quantum Materials